alexdyul/Jahresarbeit_Kursowaja/preza/preza.md

 In addition, the academy’s page does not indicate the country where the academy members came from, but says that they were “foreigners”.
 At the same time, for many historians, the predominance of scientists from German lands in the Russian Academy of Sciences is obvious, and there is nothing “anti-Russian” in this fact.

+### Our target group.
+In this work, we decided to take for the target group a clearly limited category of “full members of the Academy of Sciences”.
+This category is limited to 48 persons in the period from 1725 to 1743.
+We can say this with confidence by referring to the book “List of members of the Imperial Academy of Sciences, 1725 - 1907” (edited by Boris Lvovich Modzalevsky, 1908).

 ## Main question.
 Who were the full members of the Russian Academy of Sciences in the 20s and 40s of the 18th century and what collective characteristics did they have?